TApplencourt/IRPy/README.md

 - The nodes are the intermediate variables;
 - The edges represent the relation needs/needed by.

-In python, this way of thinking is encouraged by the usage of nested, special object, `property`.
+In python, this way of thinking is encouraged by the usage of, special object, `property`.
 Indeed each `property` are one nodes of the production tree, and by nested then you define the edges.

 For example:
 ```python